BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- "-amd_no_dgpu_accel" &nbsp;&nbsp;&nbsp;&nbsp; if you have an AMD/Radeon card
 	- “nv_disable=1” &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; if you have an nVidia Kepler card
 - optional:
-	- "revpatch=sbvmm" &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; for Sonoma 14.3 only.
+	~~- "revpatch=sbvmm" &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; for Sonoma 14.3 only.
 Not needed for 14.2, or 14.3.1 (my own testing).
 Otherwise, you may encounter "Software Update Error” after 1st reboot.
-If you encounter this error, just do a restart (or reboot) and the install should complete succesfully, except that the boot partition would end up as “Sonoma - Data” (you could rename it later).
+If you encounter this error, just do a restart (or reboot) and the install should complete succesfully, except that the boot partition would end up as “Sonoma - Data” (you could rename it later).~~

 **Step 3.** Install Sonoma/ventura (latest version recommended)

 - Reboot with the modified boot-args from Step 2.
 Make sure to perform a NVRAM reset (Important! **Note:** at OC boot screen, hit SPACE BAR to show NVRAM RESET option)
 - Start Sonoma/Ventura installation:
-	 - by booting from an USB installer stick (my recommendation), or
+	 - by booting from an USB installer stick (follow Dortania's Guide to create a full USB installer ([Here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html))), ~~or~~
-	 - for updating from existing Ventura/Sonoma, directly from a downloaded full installer copied to the Application folder.
+	 - In OS update is not recommended. ~~for updating from existing Ventura/Sonoma, directly from a downloaded full installer copied to the Application folder.~~
 - Once Sonoma is installed successfully, proceed to Step 4.

 **Step 4:** Apply OCLP patcher (to enable graphics card acceleration).